Below you will find two lists of the most common Plant Sale questions.

 When does the sale begin?

-The 2017 online sale will begin on Wednesday, January 18th at 7:00 AM.
+The 2018 online sale will begin the morning of Wednesday, January 17th.
 Online sales will be open for 2 weeks *or* until plants sell out – whichever comes first.

 How do I order my plants?